Arjun-G-Ravi/AI-Chess/README.md

 # TO DO
  1. Make a playable game that choose a random move using python-chess: Done
- 2. Use a NN to make the engine smart
+ 2. Use a NN to make the engine smart: Done
+ 3. Improve the chess engine so that it can consistently beat me: Under Development
- 3. Make the whole this class based, and remove python-chess from it.
+ 4. Make the whole this class based, and remove python-chess from it.
- 4. (maybe) Do step 3, but with Reinforcement Learning, RNNs, Transformers
+ 5. (maybe) Do step 3, but with Reinforcement Learning, RNNs, Transformers
  5. Beat Alphazero :)

 # CURRENT STAGE
-    The primary phase of the game has been set.
-But the model is only giving out 8.7% accuracy over the dataset for a MLP implementation. :(
-    I think the encoder is the problem.
+    The model is overfitting a bit.
+But it seems reasonably easy to make it fit better.